 Devils Club grows all over the BC coastal region, It grows best in wet shaded areas and the coast has plenty of wet shaded areas.

-Its maple shaped leaves resemble thimbleberry leaves but up close the spines make identification simple.
+Its maple-shaped leaves resemble thimbleberry leaves but up close the spines make identification simple.
 It is found all over the Pacific Northwest and quite often forms dense thickets with stems over 3 meters tall.
 It spreads mostly by the stems falling to the ground and taking root.
 In the spring it has a white flower cluster that matures into a lovely red berry cluster.

-The stems and roots are the primary medicinal part and both can be used but the roots are more concentrated and easier to use since the roots don’t have the spines and are easier to peel.
+The stems and roots are the primary medicinal part and both can be used, but the roots are more concentrated and easier to use since the roots don’t have the spines and are easier to peel.
 The best medicine is the dried inner bark which can be brewed into a tea or made into a tincture.
 It also works as a great spring tonic.
-The active constituents may be saponins and substances with insulin-like activity but research is still ongoing to identify these medicinal components.
-It has been called one of the most valuable medicinal plant native to the Pacific Northwest.
+The active constituents may be saponins and substances with insulin-like activity, but research is still ongoing to identify these medicinal components.
+It has been called one of the most valuable medicinal plants native to the Pacific Northwest.

 Native Americans have used it to treat acute & chronic disorders, as well as a protective charm, I remember my dad would always place a piece above our front door to keep bad spirits out.